 Any mantra from any ancient text can illustrate the point, so here is a mantra containing the name of Divine Mother, the Goddess of the earth.
-Here is a transliteration of the Sanskrit mantra to Roman letters.
+Here is a transliteration of the Sanskrit mantra to Roman letters and the common English translation.

 yā devī sarva bhūteṣu lakṣmī rupeṇa sansthitā | namastasyai namastasyai namastasyai namo namaḥ ||